 This section outlines the procedures adopted in achieving the aim and objectives of the study.
 A quantitative research design method was employed to evaluate hostel facilities' performance in selected universities in Ogun State, Nigeria.
-Ogun state host the highest number of accredited HEIs in Nigeria, covering federal, state, and private-owned (Omonijo et al., 2020).
+Ogun state host the highest number of accredited HEIs in Nigeria, covering federal, state and private-owned (Omonijo et al., 2020).
 The questionnaire instrument collects data on the perceived MFMs and limiting factors of POEs via facilities managers and student occupants.
-The selected hostels were stratified into male, female, and population capacity to ensure groups' uniform distribution.
-The purposive sampling technique was employed to select facilities managers and students' occupants due to the respondents' characteristics.
+The selected hostels were stratified into male, female and population capacity to ensure groups' uniform distribution.
+The purposive sampling technique was employed to select facilities managers and student occupants due to the respondents' characteristics.
 The research sample size was determined using Krejcie and Morgan's (1970) sample size table with a confidence level of 95%.
-However, 310 and 30 questionnaire instruments were administered to the students' occupants and facilities managers in the studied universities.
-The study was conducted in three southwestern Nigeria universities, namely, Federal University of Agriculture, Abeokuta (FUNNAB), Tai Solarin University of Education, ljebu Ode (TASUED), and the Bells University of Technology, Ota (BellsTech).
+However, 310 and 30 questionnaire instruments were administered to the student occupants and facilities managers in the studied universities.
+The study was conducted in three southwestern Nigeria universities, namely, the Federal University of Agriculture, Abeokuta (FUNNAB), Tai Solarin University of Education, liebu Ode (TASUED) and the Bells University of Technology, Ota (BellsTech).
 These universities were selected based on different stakeholders' sponsorship and adherence to National Universities Commission guidelines in designing and constructing hostel facilities in Nigeria.
 The questionnaires were physically administered by hand to have a high response rate.
-A total of 260 and 20 questionnaires were retrieved from students' occupants and facilities managers, respectively.
+A total of 260 and 20 questionnaires were retrieved from student occupants and facilities managers, respectively.
 This figure represents 84% and 67% of the total surveys sent out by the investigators.

-Two separate questionnaires were designed for the respondents' two groups (facilities managers and students' occupants).
+Two separate questionnaires were designed for the respondents' two groups: facilities managers and student occupants.
 For each group, the questionnaire contained three parts.
-Part A addressed demographic data relevant to each group; part B addressed 14 MFMs, while part C held questions on limiting POE factors in hostel facilities.
+Part A addressed demographic data relevant to each group, Part B addressed 14 MFMs, and Part C held questions on limiting POE factors in hostel facilities.
 These factors were identified through a walkthrough and literature review.
-The scale of measurement for the factors was on a five Likert scale of 5 = mostly used, 4 = often used, 3 = frequently used, 2 = low used, and 5 = not used for part A. Part B was on a 5-point Likert scale of 5 = strongly agree, 4 = agree, 3 = neutral, 2 = disagree, and 1 = strongly disagree.
+The scale of measurement for the factors was on a 5-point Likert scale of 5 = "Mostly Used", 4 = "Often Used", 3 = "Frequently Used", 2 = "Seldomly Used" and 5 = "Not Used", for Part A. Part B was on a 5-point Likert scale of 5 = "Strongly Agree", 4 = "Agree", 3 = "Neutral", 2 = "Disagree" and 1 = "Strongly Disagree".

 The data collected in this study were analysed using descriptive statistics.
 Initially, the descriptive statistics used were frequency distribution and percentages.
-These effectively knew the respondents' delivery in line with their institution affiliations, years of working experience, and academic qualifications for facilities managers.
-On the part of student respondents, institution affiliations, the discipline of study, and the study level were characterised.
-Furthermore, mean scores, relative importance index, and ranking of the MFMs, and limiting factors of POE were used in measuring the performances of the hostel facilities.
-The results of these analyses are presented using frequencies, stacked bar charts, and tables for easier understanding by readers.
+These effectively knew the respondents' delivery in line with their institution affiliations, years of working experience and academic qualifications for facilities managers.
+On the part of student respondents, institution affiliations, the discipline of study and the study level were characterised.
+Furthermore, mean scores, relative importance index, ranking of the MFMs and limiting factors of POE were used in measuring the performances of the hostel facilities.
+The results of these analyses are presented using frequencies, stacked bar charts and tables for easier understanding by readers.